Yfatou/project3/README.md

-Click here xxxxxxx to access to the deployed version of the app.
+Click here https://seniornextdoor-live1.herokuapp.com/ to access to the deployed version of the app.

 ## How to request help?